Disability Access Services

-The Services for Students with Disabilities (SSD) office at FCC assists and supports eligible students with disabilities.
+Disability Access Services (DAS) at FCC assists and supports eligible students with disabilities.
 Student services may include academic advising, individualized accommodation plans, transition coaching, as well as workshops and programs.
 Students will be empowered to become self-advocates in order to achieve individual success at FCC and beyond.
-The SSD office provides community outreach and collaborates with agencies and resources to meet the diverse needs of students with disabilities.
+DAS provides community outreach and collaborates with agencies and resources to meet the diverse needs of students with disabilities.
 Please call to schedule an appointment.

 Transitioning from high school to college

-Welcome!
-The Services for Students with Disabilities Office (SSD) is the first stop for information and assistance to support students with disabilities.
-We strive to reduce the impact of a disability on a student’s opportunity to learn and participate in campus life.
-Students who self-identify and provide appropriate documentation of a covered disability are eligible for reasonable accommodations as described in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act and amendments.
+DAS is the first stop for information and assistance to support students with disabilities.
+We strive to reduce the impact of a disability on a student’s opportunity to learn and participate in College life.
+Students who self-identify and provide appropriate documentation of a disability are eligible for reasonable accommodations as described in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act and amendments.

-We encourage students to actively participate in managing their educational success and to meet with SSD staff as early as possible to ensure adequate time to put accommodations into place.
+We encourage students to actively participate in managing their educational success and to meet with DAS staff as early as possible to ensure adequate time to put accommodations into place.

 • Academic Advising